ashurik522/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+The dom is a Document Object Model and represents the objects that are the structure and content of a document on the web.

 2. What is an event?
+An event is something triggered by a user action or can be triggered by defining a triggering event programmatically.

 3. What is an event listener?
+An event listener assigns a trigger when a defined event is used.
+It uses a function to add interactivity to a website through the DOM.

 4. Why would we convert a NodeList into an Array?
+We convert a NodeList to an Array so that we have access to javascript Methods that a NodeList does not.

 5. What is a component?
+Components are used to create independant and reusable code.
+They work similarly to functions and there purpose is to adhere to the Single Responsibility Principle.